imbo/imbo/docs/usage/api.rst

 Content types
 -------------

-Currently Imbo responds with images (jpg, gif and png) and `JSON`_, but only accepts images (jpg, gif and png) and JSON as input.
+Currently Imbo responds with images (jpg, gif and png) and `JSON`_, `XML`_ and `HTML`_, but only accepts images (jpg, gif and png) and JSON as input.

-If you choose to enable the :ref:`response-formatter` event listener Imbo will support two more content types (`XML`_ and `HTML`_) and it will do content negotiation using the `Accept`_ header found in the request, unless you specify a file extension, in which case Imbo will deliver the type requested without looking at the Accept header.
+Imbo will do content negotiation using the `Accept`_ header found in the request, unless you specify a file extension, in which case Imbo will deliver the type requested without looking at the Accept header.

-The default `Content-Type`_ for responses is JSON, and for most examples in this document you will see ``.json`` being used.
-Change that to ``.html`` or ``.xml`` to get HTML and XML respectively (if the aforementioned event listener is enabled).
+The default `Content-Type`_ for non-image responses is JSON, and for most examples in this document you will see the ``.json`` extension being used.
+Change that to ``.html`` or ``.xml`` to get HTML and XML respectively.
 You can also skip the extension and force a specific Content-Type using the Accept header:

 .. code-block:: bash